brianom95/brianom95.github.io/_posts/2023-09-22-donegal-seven-sisters.md

     <img width="400" src="/images/donegal6.webp">
 </p>

 As I slid my way down the mountain, a thick rain cloud formed above.
 I went as fast as I could through the forest and around the lake to hopefully outrun it, but no luck.
-I got one biblical dumping of rain that soaked the trail and my socks, but it didn't last long.
+I got one biblical dumping of rain that soaked the trail and my feet, but it didn't last long.
 The wind helped dry me off as I ran the last road section toward the village and saw the finish line.
 The guys were there to cheer me on as I ran through.

 11hrs 48mins 18s